ApprenticeAI/frapy/docs/topics/downloader-middleware.rst

     credentials to unrelated domains.

     .. warning::
-        In previous Scrapy versions HttpAuthMiddleware sent the authentication data with all requests, which is a security problem if the spider makes requests to several different domains.
+        In previous Frapy versions HttpAuthMiddleware sent the authentication data with all requests, which is a security problem if the spider makes requests to several different domains.
 Currently if the ``http_auth_domain`` attribute is not set, the middleware will use the